arbazsiddiqui/blog/content/pages/me.md

 I am a history buff and during my free time I love to consume Internet.

-[Subscribe](https://arbazsiddiqui.substack.com) my newsletter to get an update when something new comes out!
+[Subscribe](https://arbazsiddiqui.substack.com) to my newsletter to get an update when something new comes out!

 ## Contact :